lgpinguim/LearningC/README C++.md

 -----------------------------------------------------------------------------------------------------------------------------------------

 16/10/2019
-I played a litte with the cout and cin operators, manipulating the exibition and entry of variables. see program FavoriteNumber for reference.
+I played a little with the cout and cin operators, manipulating the exhibition and entry of variables. see program FavoriteNumber for reference.

 ------------------------------------------------------------------------------------------------------------------------------------------
 29/10/2019
-I learned today that we can use cin to recieve multiple values in one line, while also practicing the use of namespaces.
+I learned today that we can use cin to receive multiple values in one line, while also practicing the use of namespaces.
 Example:

 #include <iostream>
 using namespace std;